Checkmarx/ast-azure-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report for a bug in the CLI
+about: Create a report for a bug in the AZURE PLUGIN
 title: "[BUG]"
 labels: bug
 assignees: ''